Research at Rensselaer's School of Engineering

 Graduate students and Research

 No research gets done without the hard work of intelligent and curious graduate students!
-The SoE currently hasover 700 graduate students in all enrolled in 18 graduate degree programs.
-Out of these around 450 are pursuing their PhDs.
+The SoE currently has 546 graduate students in all enrolled in 19 graduate degree programs.
 Our graduate students include winners of prestigious fellowships including, NSF Graduate Research Fellowship, DoE SMART, National Defense Science and Engineering Graduate (NDSEG) fellowship, and GEM.
 Rensselaer also offers many internal competitive fellowships, such as the Rensselaer Graduate Fellowship, Presidential Fellowships for multidisciplinary research, and the Howard P. Isermann Fellowships in Chemical and Biological Engineering.

 Funding: Research in the School of Engineering is funded by the federal government agencies (NSF, NIH, DOE, DARPA, DoD, NASA, AFOSR, ONR, and other), NY State and local agencies, industry partners, and many private foundations.